-This is your brain on estrogenOctober 4th, 2011 in Medical research /
+This is your brain on estrogenOctober 4, 2011 in Medicine & Health / Medical research

 It's no secret that women often gain weight as they get older.
 The sex hormone estrogen has an important, if underappreciated, role to play in those burgeoning waistlines.